 \begin{proof} The first statement is a consequence of the vanishing of the relevant differentials in the chain complex $\dcx_\bullet M$ under the given hypotheses and the second follows from the short exact sequence of Corollary \ref{cor:destab_groth_ses}.
 Finally it is clear that $R_s M$ is reduced if $M$ is reduced.
 Hence, by induction on $s$, one sees that $D_s (\Sigma^{-s}M )$ is reduced and the $\Omega_1$ term vanishes. \end{proof}

-\begin{rem} Kuhn and McCarty \cite{kuhn_mccarty}, who work in homology, give a geometric construction of the analogous chain complex, notably giving a geometric construction of the Singer functors and the differential.
-The reader should compare the above their approach, which shows the relationship with the Dyer-Lashof operations. \end{rem}
+\begin{rem} Kuhn and McCarty \cite{kuhn_mccarty} (who work with homology) give a geometric construction of the analogous chain complex, notably giving a geometric construction of the Singer functors and the differential.
+The reader should compare the above with their approach, which shows the relationship with the Dyer-Lashof operations. \end{rem}

 \begin{exer} Show that, if $M$ is a finite $\cala$-module (of finite total dimension), then the derived functors $D_sM$ are all non-trivial for $s\gg0$. \end{exer}